Breast Implant Placement

-Why place the breast implant Over the Muscle?
+Why place the breast implant over the muscle?

-An over the muscle pocket dissection is created by the surgical elevation of the mammary gland (breast) from the chest wall and pectoral muscle.
-This is also known as a submammary or subglandular breast augmentation.
+An over-the-muscle pocket dissection is created by the surgical elevation of the mammary gland (breast) from the chest wall and pectoral muscle.
+This is also known as submammary or subglandular breast augmentation.
 Advantages include less pain, better projection, and a breast implant that does not move with pectoral contraction.
 It is well suited in patients with a good breast envelope or in those who choose silicone breast implants.
 Potential disadvantages include visible implant (rippling, wrinkles) and palpability of the underlying implant edges.
 Over the muscle, placement should be avoided in women with thin soft tissue breast envelopes or in patients planning saline breast augmentations (rippling).

-Why place the breast implant Under the Muscle?
+Why place the breast implant under the muscle?